microsoft/azure-orbital-space-sdk/docs/overview/about-space-sdk.md

 Core and Platform Services provide a number of capabilities to satellite service providers to simplify on orbit operations.
 In general, these services manage communications between system components, secure access to the filesystem, and the lifecycle of kubernetes pods and their underlying docker images.

 Interested in learning more about any of these topics?
-Please refer to our [Azure Orbital Space SDK Architectural Overview](../architecture/README.md).
+Please refer to our [Azure Orbital Space SDK Architecture](../architecture/architecture.md) documentation.

 ## What problems does the Azure Orbital Space SDK address?